Overview

 Work towards a significant independent research project

-We offer a range of opportunities and ways of studying (full-time, & part-time) and inter-disciplinary research (such as dance science) can also be accommodated.
+We offer a range of opportunities and ways of studying (full time and part time) and inter-disciplinary research (such as Dance Science) can also be accommodated.

 You will be able to undertake a supervised project across a range of research themes, including: